sebaguro/AstroOD/README.md

 ##############################################
 Internal notes (may be still required)

-Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
+Table of Contents: Working on a New Kadashev relation and general tokenomics

 Installation: Installation is the next section in an effective README.
 Tell other users how to install your project locally.
 Optionally, include a gif to make the process even more clear for other people.